Theatre Department Website

 - To foster in students an appreciation of the importance of a good collaborative process as they develop an ever-greater sense of personal responsibility for that process and for its artistic result.

 - To provide theatrical contexts in which students may integrate their academic, service, work, and international experiences.

 The Theatre Department actively involves students in the study and practice of theatre as a literary and performing art with roots in the past and innovative possibilities for the future.
 It offers a minor in Theatre as a focus for liberal arts studies, and, in conjunction with the English Department, it offers a major in Theatre/English as a focus for liberal arts studies.

-Theatre students take courses spanning a broad range of plays, historical styles, and theatrical arts.
+Theatre students take courses spanning a range of plays, historical styles, and theatrical arts.
 They apply their classroom learning in productions and projects staged by the Warren Wilson Theatre, the department’s performance laboratory.
-Here, in collaboration with faculty and staff, they explore contemporary staging techniques as applied to classic texts from various periods and cultures, as well as contemporary dramatic and post-dramatic texts, musical comedy, original, and devised work.
-They also participate in the creation and performance of dance pieces and other performance events utilizing styles and forms such as community-based theatre, Butoh, and performance art.
+Here, in collaboration with faculty and staff, they explore contemporary staging techniques as applied to texts from various periods and cultures, as well as contemporary dramatic and post-dramatic texts, musical comedy, original, and devised work.

 Warren Wilson Theatre is open to participation by all students and members of the community and offers opportunities for educational, creative, and personal development.
-Casting decisions for theatre productions are made without regard to race or national origin.
 Warren Wilson Theatre aims to enrich the cultural life of the college and its neighboring communities by presenting theatre events that are artistically and intellectually stimulating.